QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

 Edge coverage
 -------------

-The ``BASIC_BLOCK_EXIT`` event can be used to detect the edge between basic block.
-As the event is triggered after the execution of the basic block, the next address can be found in the GPRState.
-The address pair ``(state.basicBlockEnd, gpr.rip)`` is the edge to store in the coverage.
+The ``BASIC_BLOCK_EXIT`` event can be used to detect the edge between basic blocks.
+As the event is triggered at the end of a basic block (ie. after instruction pointer is modified), the next address can be found in the GPRState.
+So, the couple ``(state.basicBlockEnd, gpr.rip)`` is the edge to store in the coverage.